tassacooing/uni_reqs/README.md

     - Notice [country-specific information](https://www.uni-hamburg.de/en/campuscenter/bewerbung/international/studium-mit-abschluss/anerkennung-auslaendischer-schulbildung/10-laenderhinweise.html)
     - Notice [academic aptitude
       test](https://www.uni-hamburg.de/en/campuscenter/bewerbung/international/studium-mit-abschluss/studierfaehigkeitstest.html) - this can raise chances to get accepted
-    - You cann collect bonus-points with good language certificates and other stuff ([bonus points](https://www.uni-hamburg.de/en/campuscenter/studienorganisation/formulare-informationsmerkblaetter/zulassungskriterien-bewerbung-nicht-eu.pdf))
+    - You can collect bonus-points with good language certificates and other stuff ([bonus points](https://www.uni-hamburg.de/en/campuscenter/studienorganisation/formulare-informationsmerkblaetter/zulassungskriterien-bewerbung-nicht-eu.pdf))
     - Notice [Pre-semester preparatory course for international students](https://www.uni-hamburg.de/en/campuscenter/studienangebot/international/propaedeutikum.html) - It helps to prepare for studying here and gives you a bonus.
 Also notice that the requirements for the german language certificate that you need for the preparatory course itself  are lower than the requirements to study.
-However you can use the successfull participation in the preparatory course as a proof of sufficient knowledge of german language if your grade in the german course there is "good" or better.
+However you can use the successfull participation in the preparatory course as a proof of sufficient knowledge of german language to study if your grade in the german course there is "good" or better.

 3. Application